-- a An invitation to attend a meeting of the council shall be sent, together with the agenda, to the County Councillor and District Councillor representing the area of the council. - b Unless the council determines otherwise a copy of each letter/email sent to the District Council shall be sent to the ward councillor(s) representing the area of the council where appropriate.
+- a An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the ward councillor(s) of the District and County Council representing the area of the Council. - b Unless the Council determines otherwise, a copy of each letter sent to the District and County Council shall be sent to the ward councillor(s) representing the area of the Council.